Ichabod Crane (colonel): Sleepy Hollow

-The character of Washington Irving's The Legend of Sleepy Hollow is named Ichabod Crane.
+The main character of Washington Irving's The Legend of Sleepy Hollow is named Ichabod Crane.
 While Washington Irving did not expressly admit that the character is named after Colonel Crane, the two men had met in 1814 at Fort Pike located on Lake Ontario in Sackets Harbor, New York.
 Irving was an aide-de-camp to New York Gov. Daniel D. Tompkins, who was inspecting defenses in the Sackets Harbor area.
-Crane's somewhat unusual and memorable first name Ichabod comes from the biblical name of the grandson of Eli the High Priest and son of Phinehas.
+Crane's somewhat unusual and memorable first name Ichabod comes from the biblical figure of that name, the son of Phinehas and grandson of Eli the High Priest.